ngtan/convert-srt-to-webvtt/README.md

 # Convert SRT To WebVTT
-Simple SubRip to WebVTT converter
+Simple SubRip to WebVTT converter new